 Certificate in Estate Planning, Georgetown University Law Center

 District of Columbia

-Adam is Of Counsel in the Firm’s Estate Planning and Administration Group where he advises individuals and traditional and non-traditional families on all aspects of estate planning, planned charitable giving, probate, and estate and trust administration.
+Adam is a Partner in the Firm’s Estate Planning and Administration Group where he advises individuals and traditional and non-traditional families on all aspects of estate planning, planned charitable giving, probate, and estate and trust administration.

 Adam has extensive experience in the preparation and administration of wills, trusts, powers of attorney and sophisticated estate planning techniques, including generation-skipping trusts, qualified personal residence trusts, life insurance trusts, and charitable lead and remainder trusts.
 Adam enjoys working closely with clients to create and execute plans that achieve their personal goals while minimizing taxes, maximizing benefits to beneficiaries, and preserving wealth.

 Adam is a 2005 graduate of Syracuse University College of Law and earned a Certificate in Estate Planning from the Georgetown University Law Center in 2013.
 Adam originally joined Pasternak & Fidis in 2011 as an associate after practicing for several years in Bethesda, where he began his legal career at a boutique law firm specializing in estate planning and administration.
 Adam rejoined Pasternak & Fidis in the fall of 2017 after serving as the Director of Estate Planning for the Human Rights Campaign, America’s largest civil rights organization working to achieve LGBT equality, where he developed deep expertise in planned charitable giving and the unique estate planning issues facing LGBT individuals and same-sex couples.